-Both the servicemember and spouse should discuss and file a will before the deployment.
+Both the service member and spouse should discuss and file a will before the deployment.
 This designates what will happen to your belongings and your children in case the worst happens during the deployment.
 It can also designate your intentions for medical resuscitation, known as a living will, and where you wish to be buried.
-It’s a difficult subject, but very important to discuss with your spouse.
+It’s a difficult subject, but important to discuss with your spouse.
 You can each file a will for free with your installation’s Legal Office.

 Family Care Plan

 This important document designates emergency care for children in case the spouse at home is injured.
-In case of a car accident or hospitalization, it may take a few days to arrange for your family members to come to your house and take care of your kids.
+In case of a car accident or hospitalization, it may take a few days to arrange for your family members to come to your house and take care of your children.
 The Family Care Plan names a local friend or neighbor who can temporarily care for them.
 Discuss your plans with the friend or neighbor first, and make sure they are listed on the school pick-up list.